inbravo/travel/september-2017/tehri-dam.md

 *	At a small road side village named Nagni, I decided to take a bath in small stream of river
 *	Some village kids were playing there, initially scarred with my looks, but soon became comfortable with me
 *	Soon the place where I parked my motorcycle, became a picnic spot for a foreigner family
-*	Kids from this family, got curious about me and spent few minutes, looking at my travel gears.
+*	Kids from this family, got curious about me and spent few minutes, looking at my travel gears
-*	Finally i bid adieu to all and headed towards Rishikesh
+*	Finally i bid adieu to all kids and headed towards Rishikesh

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_145704.jpg)
 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_145726.jpg)